Vinay-014/ProctorBot/README.md

 **Note**: This system is designed for educational and professional interview monitoring.
 Always ensure compliance with local privacy laws and obtain proper consent from candidates before use.

-Made with ❤️ using React, TypeScript, and AI